The assessors will score all of your questions except question 1 which is not scored.

 Costs quoted must reflect actual costs at a “fair market value” and not include profit.

-If you are VAT registered, you must enter your project costs inclusive of VAT.
-Your total project costs must not exceed £250,000.
+If you select you are VAT registered, you must enter your project costs exclusive of VAT.
+As part of the application process VAT will be automatically calculated and added to your project cost total.
+Your total project costs must not exceed £15,000.

 Not VAT registered

-If you are not VAT registered, you must enter your project costs exclusive of VAT.
+If you select you are not VAT registered, you must enter your project costs exclusive of VAT and no VAT will be added.
 You will not be able to increase total project costs to cover VAT later should you become VAT registered.
-Your total project costs must not exceed £250,000.
+Your total project costs must not exceed £15,000.

-We cannot provide VAT advice and suggest you seek independent advice for example from HMRC.
+We cannot provide VAT advice and suggest you to seek independent advice for example from HMRC.

 You can submit a single appendix as a spreadsheet in PDF format, no larger than 10MB and up to 2 A4 pages long to support your answer.
 The font must be legible at 100% zoom.